varunkumardev/amitmerchant1990.github.io/_posts/2017-3-15-Handling-Time-Intervals-In-Javascript.md

 I could think of two ways to implement countdown timer for all three cases.
 One, to implement different timers by using three different `setInterval()`.
 Second, finding another way to utilize the same `setInterval()` for all three timers.

+{:.you-may-like}
+> You may also like: [Building a simple offline-capable Notepad app using ServiceWorker](/Building-Simple-Offline-Notepad-Using-Service-Worker/)

 # Solution

 So, I've tried my hands on the second approach.
 I can use the same `setInterval()` for all three timers by assigning it to a variable like below,